 Reading aloud also helps your kids reach their highest potential developmentally and academically.
 Research has shown that children who have been read to from a very young age have larger vocabularies and learn to read easier than children who haven’t been read to.
 It’s incredible how much our little ones learn by listening to us read stories!

 Here are some of the most classic children’s books you can start reading to your child.
-We’ve organized these books by the most appropriate age groups, but all of these books can be read to (and loved by) children of all ages!
+We’ve organized these books by the most appropriate age groups.
+However, these books can be read to (and loved by) children of all ages!

 30 Classic Books to Read to Your Child